 The Expert Team had a concern regarding the non-existence of preconditions in several topics, indicatively: No preconditions exist in Macroeconomics, a 2nd semester course, which is difficult to comprehend without the knowledge of Microeconomics.
-Similarly, successful accomplishment of the Introduction to Statistics and Probability course, requires at least knowledge of Mathematics I. B2B Marketing, which is a 6th semester course does not have Principles of Marketing as preconditions.
+Similarly, successful accomplishment of the Introduction to Statistics and Probability course, requires at least knowledge of Mathematics I. Principles of Taxation, which is a 5th semester course has no preconditions as well; although students get some prior knowledge in Legal Environment of Business, at a much earlier stage (2nd semester), it is still deemed necessary to indicate it as a formal prerequisite for students who fail the prerequisite or take the course as elective in other programmes.